About Clinic Programs and Externships

 How to Apply

-If you would like to participate in these clinics for Summer 2023, you must complete the following two actions by 11:59pm, March 13, 2023:
+If you would like to participate in a Clinic for Summer 2025, you must complete the following two actions by 11:59pm, March 13, 2025:

-- For each clinic, prepare your application materials in accordance to the applicable program application fact sheet (see Preparing Your Application) and apply online via ACE.
-All experiential opportunities are labelled “ExL 2023 Summer: Clinic Name” on ACE.
+- Prepare your application materials in accordance to the applicable program application fact sheet (see Preparing Your Application) and apply online via ACE.
+All experiential opportunities are labelled “ExL 2025 Summer: Clinic Name” on ACE.

-- Complete the Summer 2023 Mandatory Experiential Application Online Survey.
-This survey collects personal information about you, asks you to rank each clinic by your preference, and asks you to confirm whether or not you have completed pre-requisite courses.
-Complete one survey in one sitting for all clinics; do not complete a survey for each clinic to which you apply and do not complete the survey over multiple sessions as the Survey will log each attempt.
+- Complete the Summer 2024 Mandatory Experiential Application Online Survey.
+This survey collects personal information about you and asks you to confirm whether or not you have completed pre-requisite courses.
+Complete one survey in one sitting; do not complete the survey over multiple sessions as the Survey will log each attempt.

 Preparing your Application